A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Hazardous Behaviors of Inexperienced Drivers

-- Inability to detect hazards in the course of driving
+- Inability to detect hazards

 - Distractions caused by passengers, usually other teenage friends